I have 2 questions for you.

 You Don’t Want To Budget

-There are tutorials on how to create a budget on a number of sites and people going into in-depth discussions on the benefits of budgets.
+There are tutorials on how to create a budget on a number of sites and people going into deep discussions on the benefits of budgets.

 Of course, there are also tales of attempt after failed attempt leading to nothing but exacerbation and eventually giving up on the task entirely.